gicentre/elm-vegalite/docs/changeNotes.md

 - `leStrExpr` for providing expressions that evaluate to string legend properties (VL5.0).

-- `titlePropertyNumExpr` for providing expressions that evaluate to numeric title properties (VL4.16).
+- `tiNumExpr` for providing expressions that evaluate to numeric title properties (VL5.0).

-- `titlePropertyStrExpr` for providing expressions that evaluate to string title properties (VL4.16).
+- `tiStrExpr` for providing expressions that evaluate to string title properties (VL5.0).

 - `viewBackgroundNumExpr` for providing expressions that evaluate to numeric view background properties (VL4.16).